-Most businesses don’t have submeters onsite, meaning that the only way to analyse energy use in search of energy saving opportunities is to take manual readings at the meter and run some spreadsheets, or review aggregated kWh consumption figures from electricity bills and try to make sense out of it.
+Most businesses don’t have submeters onsite, meaning that the only way to analyze energy use in search of energy-saving opportunities is to take manual readings at the meter and run some spreadsheets, or review aggregated kWh consumption figures from electricity bills and try to make sense out of it.

 You may be able to spot some patterns if you dedicate much time and effort, but if you haven’t yet subscribed to a data collection service providing you with interval data from your fiscal meters, or invested in a few meters at strategic locations within your electrical installation, you may be wise to invest a few hundred euros to get your hands on more granular data readings.